-Nor98 scrapie was diagnosed in seven sheep from seven flocks.
-Three Nor98 scrapie cases were identified in fallen stock, and four cases were apparently healthy animals slaughtered for human consumption (Table 1, Figure 4).
-There was not detected any cases of classical scrapie in 2008.
+Nor98 scrapie was diagnosed in 12 sheep from 12 flocks.
+Four Nor98 scrapie cases were identified in fallen stock, one showed some clinical sign during ante mortem control, and seven cases were apparently healthy animals slaughtered for human consumption (Table 1).
+There was one detected case of classical scrapie identified in fallen stock, and four additional sheep were positive when examining the animals eradicated from the flock.